By David Hormozdi, MD

 Faculty Peer Reviewed

 Hepatitis B virus is a DNA hepadnavirus affecting 1.25 million people in the United States and nearly 400 million worldwide.
-The virus is …
+The virus …

 Please enjoy a post from the Clinical Correlations Archives, first posted 1/22/09